demisto/content/Packs/DeepInstinct/Integrations/DeepInstinct3x/README.md

 Deep Instinct is a prevention-first approach to stopping ransomware and other malware using the world's first purpose-built, deep learning cybersecurity framework.
 This integration was integrated and tested with version 3.3.x of DeepInstinct v3

-Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-deepinstinct-v3).

 ## Configure DeepInstinct v3 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.